-One of the most amazing structures in Paris is located right in the heart of the city and was built for a particular purpose.
+One of the most amazing things to see in Paris is located right in the heart of the city and was built for a particular purpose.
 Let’s take a closer look at the top 10 Grand Palais facts, a famous landmark in the city!

 1. It’s located right next to the most famous avenue in Paris